Volunteer Application

 • I am waiving any and all possible claims known or unknown, now or in the future, which I or any of my heirs, successors, legates, guardians, distributees, representatives, assignees, executors, administrators, and/or any person or entity claiming by through, or under me may have now, or at any time in the future against NEW BRAUNFELS HUMANE SOCIETY, their heirs, successors, legatees, guardians, distributees, representatives, agents, assignees, executors, administrators, and/or any person or entity, associated with, in any capacity, including but not limited to the Board of Directors of the New Braunfels Humane Society.

-• Volunteers not adhering to the establised Volunteer Guidelines will be asked to cease volutneering at HSNBA
+• Volunteers not adhering to the established Volunteer Guidelines will be asked to cease volunteering at HSNBA